How to Print Labels from Airtable (Product, Shipping, Inventory)

 - Line Items table: Product, Quantity, Price (linked to Orders)

 Each order links to multiple line items.
-When you want ONE label per linked record, use Linked Records mode.
+When you want one label per linked record, use Linked Records mode.
 If an order has 3 line items, you get 3 labels.

 Single Table with Quantity Field